 If you were already a user or interested in Salesforce’s existing analytics product, Einstein Analytics, the first question that you may have asked is “which is the right product for me?”
 The answer now would be the same as before these acquisitions — it all depends on the use case.

-Our journey with Einstein Analytics began with another acquisition, when Salesforce completed the purchase of EdgeSpring in 2013, releasing its data preparation, storage, and visualization application under the product name “Wave” a year later.
+Our journey with Einstein Analytics (now Tableau CRM) began with another acquisition, when Salesforce completed the purchase of EdgeSpring in 2013, releasing its data preparation, storage, and visualization application under the product name “Wave” a year later.